markusrenoldner/science-notes/Finite Element.md

 2. identify functionals that coincide on element interfaces ("remove duplicates")
 3. find $\phi_i$ by requiring globally: $\psi_j(\phi_i)=\delta_{ij}$

-This is done by a so calloed "connectivity matrix" or a "local-global-mapping":
+This is done by a so calloed "connectivity matrix" or a "local-global-map":
 Matches indices of local and global functionals and global basis functions.
-This matrix/mapping has to be constructed once for each element.
+This matrix/map has to be constructed once for each element.

 ## Assembly of the linear system of equations (in 1D)